teerthiladdad/ODT-2026-Hands-Off/README.md

 > We are designing this project as if we are a small creative studio making a **[toy / game / playable object / interactive experience]** for **[children / teens / adults / classmates / exhibition visitors / mixed audience]**.

 **Response:**
-`[We are designing this project as if we are a small creative studio making a playable tabletop object for our classmates and exhibition visitors.Write here]`
+`[We are designing this project as if we are a small creative studio making a playable kinetic installation for classmates and exhibition visitors who want a quick, memorable, high-stakes cooperative experience.]`

 ---